ManeeshChiba/spicemark/README.md

 ### Ingredient Meta

-Some ingredients might need additional description in a ingredient list, but could be referred to by another name in the recipe method.
-You can provide this context in your mark up by adding an additional pipe the ingredient decorator followed by your description.
+Some ingredients might need additional description in an ingredient list, but could be referred to by another name in the recipe method.
+You can provide this context in your markup by adding an additional pipe to the ingredient decorator followed by your description.

 ```
 Stir in the {%i mustard | 2 teaspoons | English %}